Virtual Brain Leader

 Since the late 90s, Viktor has made pioneering contributions to the understanding of how network structure constrains the emergence of functional dynamics using methods from nonlinear dynamic system theory and computational neuroscience.
 His work laid the theoretical basis for the connectome and its associated large-scale modeling efforts.

 Viktor has significant experience in coordinating national and international research consortia and organizations.
 Since 2005 he has been the leader of the neuroinformatics project “The Virtual Brain” involving 11 laboratories worldwide.

 He is work package leader in the European Flagship “Human Brain Project” and is responsible for the coordination of the modeling efforts across the various disciplines including its clinical applications (>500 investigators).

-Randy McIntosh holds a Ph.D. in Psychology and Neuroscience, and is presently the Vice President of Research at Baycrest Health Sciences and Director of the Rotman Research Institute.
-Randy is also a Professor of Psychology at the University of Toronto.
+Randy McIntosh holds a Ph.D. in Psychology and Neuroscience, and is presently Director of the Institute for Neuroscience & Neurotechnology INN and BC Leadership Chair in Neuroscience and Technology Transfer Across the Lifespan.
+Randy is also a Professor of Biomedical Physiology and Kinesiology at Simon Fraser University.

 Randy's work links cognitive and theoretical neuroscience by emphasizing how network operations give rise to human mental processes.
 His efforts have also produced unique analytic approaches, such as Structural Equation Modeling and Partial Least Squares, that have helped other researchers study the brain from a network perspective.